 Future of Flight Aviation Center & Boeing Tour

 Ben's nerdy side totally came out when we drove north to the Everett and tour the Boeing Factory.
 I'll have to be honest, it was pretty cool to see these massive machines being built section by section.
 The tour was pretty informative and at the end there are plenty of hands on displays, like a walk through section of the International Space Station that Boeing built.
+This a great museum for families in the Seattle area.
 The price for the tour is $25 for adults and $15 for kids.

 MUSEUM of Pop Culture (MPOP)

 This over the top museum is right next to the Space Needle and you can't miss the purple and silver wavy building.
 Inside the museum takes you through the history of music and movies that have shaped our culture.
 Step into a rock 'n' roll sound lab, view the original manuscripts from Game of Thrones and peek at hundreds of props from famous movies.

 Entrance Fee for MPOP is $28 for adults and $19 for kids.
 However, if you pair it with other Seattle CityPASS sights you can save up to $84 on activities in Seattle.